Paris 8 University: Recent reforms

-Since the turmoil in the late 1960s, the university has endorsed a far more mainstream academic life and has brought in new departments, new professors, and national rules to effect this change.
-In 1980, the university was relocated to the suburb of Saint-Denis.
+Since the turmoil in the late 1960s, the University of Vincennes has endorsed a far more mainstream academic life and has brought in new departments, new professors, and national rules to effect this change.

+In 1980, the university was relocated to the suburb of Saint-Denis, to the north of Paris.
 The university's capacity of 24,000 students per year makes "Paris VIII" an important university with internationally recognized departments in Philosophy, Political Sciences, Cinema Arts, Communication Studies, and Feminist Studies.

+In 1992 and 1998, the University of Paris-VIII created two university technical institutes (in French: IUT), in Tremblay-en-France and Montreuil.

+In 2008, the university, along with seven other humanities and social sciences institutions, launched a campus project to the north of Paris, with the aim of bringing together on the same site a common research facility in the humanities and social sciences.
+In 2009, this became the Condorcet Campus, which opens in 2019.

+In 2024, the university inaugurated the renovation of Building C, marking the first energy-efficient renovation of a university service building in France using the Energiesprong method.
+This initiative aims to make the building fully energy self-sufficient for all its uses, with a 20-year performance guarantee.

 Academics

 The university offers over a hundred undergraduate, graduate and diploma courses.
-It is particularly well known for its political science programme as it is the only public university in France to offer this subject at undergraduate level.
+It is particularly well known for its political science program as it is the only public university in France to offer this subject at undergraduate level.

-The University of Paris VIII also offers some distance-learning opportunities for a select number of subjects such as Law and Psychology.
+The University of Paris-VIII also offers some distance-learning opportunities for a select number of subjects such as Law and Psychology.

 Affiliations

 Paris-VIII is well-connected and has over 250 partnerships with universities around the world.
 They include the UC Berkeley, the Beijing Film Academy, Boston University, the Free University of Berlin, the Humboldt University of Berlin, the University of Vienna as well as since 2016 the University of Rojava.

 Students are encouraged to spend one or two semesters at a neighbouring institution in the US, Canada, Latin America, Asia or Europe in order to develop their language skills and cultural understanding.
 Alternatively, students also have the possibility to teach French in a high school abroad or to complete an internship.